n42n/n3n/doc/Bridging.md

 ## Compile Time Option

 The `-r`option at edge does not differentiate between the use cases _routing_ and _bridging_.
-In case the MAC-learning and MAC-replacing bridging code interfers with some special routing scenario, removal of the `#define HAVE_BRIDGING_SUPPORT` from `/include/n3n.h` file disables it at compile time.
+In case the MAC-learning and MAC-replacing bridging code interfers with some special routing scenario, removal of the `-DHAVE_BRIDGING_SUPPORT` from `Makefile` file disables it at compile time.